• Free shipping on all orders

 3. Laying the Eggs

 After she digs the nest, the female lays her eggs one by one into the hole by pushing them out of her cloaca, a tiny hole at the base of her tail.
 She then covers the eggs with sand or soil, concealing them from potential threats until they hatch.
 Many turtles, especially sea turtles, dig multiple nests and deposit a few eggs in each nest.
-They likely do so in order to protect some of the eggs from harm in case a few are found by predators.
+They likely do so to protect some of the eggs from harm in case a few are found by predators.

 Close up of sea turtle eggs